Updated March 31, 2026

 - Commercial auto minimum liability in Vermont is $25,000/$50,000/$10,000, which matters if a quick lube shop uses vehicles for business errands or customer movement.

-- Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, so many oil change stations need documentation ready before signing space.
+- Most commercial leases in Vermont require proof of general liability coverage, so many oil change stations need documentation ready before signing space.

 - The Vermont Department of Financial Regulation is the regulatory body to check for licensing and market guidance when comparing insurance options.